BlueMountainsAnalytics/bma_ont_biosec_2022/docs/QC_N.md

 As you can see the sequencing_summary file is a tab-separated file with one read/sequence per line and a number of statistics of each read.

+Before we can use any of the tools of this tutorial we have to first activate the conda environment *biosec*

+    course_user> conda activate biosec

 Now, use Nanoplot to create a summary of all the sequences in this run.
 First, change back into the *~/biosec_course/qc_practical directory*.
 Then call NanoPlot, specify that it is a summary file you want to use as input using the flag *--summary*, and give the *example_1* directory as the output directory with the *-o* flag: